 As you know, the climate is warming and weather patterns are changing, so the old rules-of-thumb are becoming less and less useful.
+(For more on the climate and maple, read this!)
 For example, here in Central Vermont, Town Meeting Day (the first Tuesday in March) is when hill farmers would traditionally tap.
 For the last few decades, however, March has sometimes proved too late for us.
 These days, the professionals start early in the year, and us hobby farmers are likely to get ourselves out in the sugar woods by mid-February.

-This year, some folks in Kentucky, Ohio, Virginia and West Virginia started tapping, collecting and even boiling during the week between Christmas and New Years!
+Some of our customers that hail from North Carolina, Kentucky, Ohio, Virginia and West Virginia may start tapping, collecting and even boiling during the week between Christmas and New Years!
 That’s early by anybody’s standards.
-By the end of January, however, the rest of the Southern Midwest and Mid-Atlantic – Missouri, Illinois, Indiana, Tennessee, North Carolina, Maryland, Delaware, New Jersey and Pennsylvania – will likely have joined them.
+By the end of January, however, the rest of the Southern Midwest and Mid-Atlantic – Missouri, Illinois, Indiana, Maryland, Delaware, New Jersey and Pennsylvania – will likely have joined them.
 Southern New England and thereabouts – Massachusetts, Rhode Island, Southern New York and Connecticut – will follow.
 Like Vermont, in the Northern Midwest and in New England – Minnesota, Wisconsin, Northern New York, Vermont, Maine, and New Hampshire, folks typically don’t tap until at least mid-February or even March.
 And we’ve got customers at certain elevations in upstate New York and in Canada, for example, who may wait until April!
 Oy!